NoelV11/Secode/README.md

 - Extend functionalities within the tool, such as
     1. Web Code scanning of languages like JSON, HTML and PHP and
     2. Application Code scanning like Java and Kotlin
-- GitHub Integration
+- Integration in GitHub Actions workflows.
-- Add to Github Developer Program.